Nonparametric Estimation via Partial Derivatives: Main Results

 The use of random feature mapping achieves potentially substantial dimension reduction.
-More specifically, the estimator in (\ref{eqn:RF}) only requires to learn the finite-dimensional coefficient ${\boldsymbol\alpha_{j}}$ for $j=0,1,\ldots,p$, compared to the estimator in (\ref{eqn:representer}) that involves an infinite-dimensional vector $\widetilde{\bc}_p$. \citet{rudi2017generalization} showed that the random feature mapping obtains an optimal bias-variance tradeoff if $s$ scales at a certain rate and $s/n\to0$ when $n$ grows.
+More specifically, the estimator in (\ref{eqn:RF}) only requires to learn the finite-dimensional coefficient $\bc_{(p+1)d}$, compared to the estimator in (\ref{eqn:representer}) that involves an infinite-dimensional vector $\tilde{\bc}_j$ for $j=0,1,\ldots,p$.
+It is known that the random feature mapping obtains the optimal bias-variance tradeoff if $s$ scales at a certain rate and $s/n\to0$ when $n$ grows \citep{rudi2017generalization}.
 We note that the random feature mapping also efficiently reduces the computational complexity.
 Given any $(d,r,p)$, the computation complexity of the estimator in (\ref{eqn:RF}) is only $O(ns^2)$, compared to the computation complexity of the kernel estimator in Theorem \ref{thm:uniqueminimizer} that is $O(n^3)$.
 The saving of the computation is substantial if $s/n\to 0$ as $n$ grows.

 We summarize the above estimation procedure in Algorithm \ref{alg:mixedgradient}.